threefoldfoundation/info_sdk/src/architecture/architecture_compatibility.md

-# A new architecture, compatible with IT standards
+# A new architecture, compatible with existing IT standards

 Threefold has built this revolutionary review of the internet infrastructure to become fully peer2peer and used by everyone.
-It's done however in full compatibility with the standards of the IT industry, in all its dimensions:
+It's done however in full compatibility with the standards of the IT industry, in many dimensions.

 ## Hardware compatibility